Happ, Encarnacion boost Yankees over Red Sox 5-1

-BOSTON (AP) — J.A.
-Happ pitched shutout ball into the seventh inning, Edwin Encarnacion homered and the New York Yankees beat the Boston Red Sox 5-1 on Saturday.
+“He was in command of that game from the start,” Yankees manager Aaron Boone said.
+“To get into the seventh inning against that team … really excited to see.”

-Happ and four relievers combined on a five-hitter for the AL East leaders.
+Edwin Encarnacion homered and added a double, driving in three runs for New York, which has won three of its last four games and nine of 12.

 J.D.
 Martinez homered off Yankees closer Aroldis Chapman with two outs in the ninth.
 The Red Sox began the day six games behind Oakland for the second AL wild-card spot.
+The Red Sox matched a season high using eight pitchers, a day after employing seven in Friday night’s win.

-Happ (12-8) allowed two hits in 6 1/3 innings, striking out seven and walking one.
+“Got to give some credit to Happ,” said Xander Bogaerts, who had one of the hits off him.
+“He dominated us today and for some reason we couldn’t stop chasing those high fastballs and chasing the strike zone.”

-After losing 6-1 at Fenway Park on Friday night, the Yankees were aided by a bright mid-afternoon sun that played tricks with Red Sox fielders on back-to-back doubles in a four-run fourth.
+After losing 6-1 at Fenway Park on Friday night, the Yankees were aided by a bright late-afternoon sun that played tricks with Red Sox fielders on back-to-back doubles in a four-run fourth.

 DJ LeMahieu opened the inning with a single off Ryan Weber (2-3), Boston’s third pitcher of the game.
 Aaron Judge struck out, but Martinez then lost Didi Gregorius’ flyball to right field in the sun, the ball flicking off his glove and rolling to the wall.